monster-cookie/starfield-modding-notes/Modding/Workflow.md

 - PAPYRUS_SCRIPTS_PATH the path to where papyrus scripts get stored in the Starfield Game Data folder
 - PAPYRUS_SCRIPTS_SOURCE_PATH the path to the source subfolder in the papyrus scripts folder
 - PAPYRUS_COMPILER_FLAGS currently the same as the PAPYRUS_SCRIPTS_SOURCE_PATH
-- SPRIGGIT_VERSION if you use it this is the version of sprggit to use
+- SPRIGGIT_VERSION if you use it this is the version of Spriggit to use
-- SPRIGGIT_PATH is the path to the spriggit CLI
+- SPRIGGIT_PATH is the path to the Spriggit CLI
 - MODULE_DATABASE_PATH is the path to the Vortex/MO2 staging folder
 - MODULE_SCRIPTS_PATH is the path to the scripts subfolder in the Vortex/MO2 staging folder
 - MODULE_SCRIPTS_SOURCE_PATH is the path to the Source subfolder in MODULE_SCRIPTS_PATH